Common integration questions

 • Receives a link and instructions for installation.

-• Then, the obtained user_id and email are used:
+• Then, the obtained user_id is used:

 • Either for user identification in billing (Adapty/AppHud/your own billing system).